jobinau/pg_gather/README.md

 ## `pg_gather` Highlights

-1. **Security Through Transparency:** Simple, transparent, with a fully auditable code.
+1. **Security Through Transparency:**

-   `pg_gather` ensures full transparency of what is collected, transmitted, and analyzed.
+   Simple, transparent, with a fully auditable code. `pg_gather` ensures full transparency of what is collected, transmitted, and analyzed.
 It uses an SQL-only data collection script and avoids programs with any enforced control structures, improving the readability and auditability of the data collection.
 This is one reason for separating data collection and analysis.

-2. **No Executables:** No executables need to be deployed on the database host
+2. **Executable-free design**

-   `pg_gather` does not require any other additional executables or libraries on the database host other than `psql`, this avoids the risk of deploying binaries in secured environments.
+   No executables need to be deployed on the database host. `pg_gather` does not require any other additional executables or libraries on the database host other than `psql`, this avoids the risk of deploying binaries in secured environments.

 3. **Authentication compatibility**